nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 This section also allows to configure the usage of SSL encryption per connection interface.
 It is strongly advised to keep both, SSL encryption and authentication enabled.
 However, when using clients that do not support SSL encryption it can be disabled here.
 Each interface can be configured to listen to only localhost connections (useful for e.g. scripts or nymea-cli on the nymea:core system), to any network interface or only to a particular network interface.

-Swipe an entry to the left or longpress on it to revleal the remove button and disable it.
+Swipe an entry to the left or long-press on it to reveal the remove button and disable it.

 > Note that removing the connection interface currently used will disconnect the connection immediately.
 The currently used connection interface is shown via the highlighted icon.